philbowles/h4plugins/docs/ccc.md

 (Depending on which plugins you choose to include in your app)

 H4/Plugins tries to make the format of all those commands as close as possible and one single, common piece of code is called no matter from which source the event came.
+For historical reasons, the overall format is very similar to an MQTT topic.

-For example, imagine our device is called demo and is on IP 192.168.1.4
+For example, imagine our device is called `demo` and is on IP 192.168.1.4

 * If I am connected to it via a serial console, to turn it on I would type: